 Staff: The career counselors in the Career Center collectively represent over 80 years in legal and counseling professions.
 The counselors are all trained, licensed attorneys, and are assigned to each of the six first-year sections, which they follow throughout the three or four years of law school.

 Individualized Career Counseling: Career Center counselors meet individually with hundreds of students and alumni each year to assist in all aspects of the career development and job search process.
 Counseling takes many forms and includes "basic tools" preparation (resumes, cover letters, application procedures, etc.), employment market insight (career options, interpreting organizational research, and job-search strategy), and personal career counseling (self-assessment, skills recognition, and development).

 Skills Training and Practice Area Programs: The Career Center maintains an active programming schedule throughout the year.
-Practice area programs provide an excellent opportunity to network with practicing lawyers who are often GW Law School graduates.
+Practice area programs provide an excellent opportunity to network with practicing lawyers who are often GW Law graduates.

 Career Resource Library: Our Resource Library collection includes hundreds of resources that include general information on legal career planning, employer profiles, and prospective employer contact information.

 The Career Center and the GW Law Portal: The Career Center website on the GW Law Portal is updated on a regular basis, and provides information on interviewing programs, the latest Noteworthy newsletter, Career Center handouts, and more than 100 links to other career-related websites.